samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

 ...
 ```

-we'll only see companies who have "Enterprise somewhere in their properties.
+we'll only see companies who have 'Enterprise' somewhere in their properties.

 Instead of hard-coding the filter in, let's add a search box.
 We'll bind the text of the search box to a new model on our scope, and use that as our filter: